-The issue of Allee effect required some careful consideration to inform management strategy performance, particularly given recent unfavorable environmental conditions and catastrophic declines in abundance (Tegner et al. 1989a, Karpov et al. 2000).
+The issue of Allee effect required some careful consideration to inform management strategy performance, particularly given recent unfavorable environmental conditions and potentially catastrophic declines in abundance (Tegner et al. 1989a, Karpov et al. 2000).
 The Peer Review recommended better reflecting low density dynamics in the red abalone operating model (OST 2018).
 However, the original operating model configuration was not changed to address Allee effects, instead maintaining site-specific recruitment failure when spawning biomass falls below 1% of its unfished level.
-Of course, this configuration does not acknowledge the possibility that an Allee effect could occur at a higher level of spawning biomass.
+Of course, this model configuration does not acknowledge the possibility that an Allee effect could occur at a higher level of spawning biomass.
 This issue was instead addressed as a performance metric.
 The choice to examine possible Allee effects as a performance metric, and not as an operating model sub-component, reflected the difficulty in specifying a suitably realistic model representation of this complex ecological phenomenon (Kramer et al. 2009, Hutchings 2015).
 Thresholds for onset of Allee effect remain difficult to pinpoint, especially in terms of red abalone population depletion or site-specific abundance.
 Specifying such thresholds are further complicated by their interpretation either as a tipping point for reduction in per-capita population growth as abundance declines (i.e. Allee-effect threshold), or as a threshold for complete reproductive failure, resulting in local extinction (Allee threshold; Hutchings 2015).
-Furthermore, the possibility of re-distribution of adults and occasional larval dispersal events complicate specification of local extinction probability within the mathematical model that was used for MSE.
-Thus, low density dynamics, or highly depleted dynamics as they were re-cast in terms of performance metrics, were measured as the resulting probability of encountering a highly depleted site over the duration of each simulation.
-This metric served to address the question as to whether a given management strategy worked to keep depletion away from undesirable levels.
+Furthermore, the possibility of re-distribution of adults and occasional larval dispersal events would further complicate specification of local extinction probability within the mathematical model that was used for MSE.
+Thus, low density dynamics, were measured as the resulting probability of encountering a highly depleted site over the duration of each simulation.
+This metric is intended to address the question as to whether a given management strategy worked to keep depletion away from highly depleted levels.
 Probability of falling to an undesirably low level was calculated relative to three depletion thresholds: 0.05 (i.e., 5% of unfished spawning biomass), 0.10, and 0.20.
 Thus, one's own viewpoint on risk aversion and the likely occurrence of Allee effects might result in emphasis on staying above a depletion level of 0.20, or alternatively, may result in emphasis on the probability of avoiding thresholds of 0.05 or 0.10.
+As a caveat, interpretation of this performance metric will of course be sensitive to initial depletion levels specified for 2002 as it is uncertain how chosen density reference points precisely relate to site-specified depletion (see Technical Appendix 3).